Analysis | Nearly a sixth of the Senate Republican caucus has tested positive for coronavirus

 In the Senate, the rate of infections is even higher.
 As of writing, eight senators have tested positive for the virus, according to data compiled by GovTrack.
-That’s an 8 percent infection rate, more than twice the national measure.
+That’s an 8 percent rate of positive tests, more than twice the national measure.

-All eight of those infections, though, are among members of the Republican caucus, which currently numbers 53 senators.
+All eight of those positive tests, though, occurred among members of the Republican caucus, which currently numbers 53 senators.
 In other words, nearly 1 in 6 Republican senators has contracted the virus — about 15 percent of the caucus.

-Republicans in the Senate have been about four times as likely as Americans overall to contract the virus.
+Republicans in the Senate have been about four times as likely as Americans overall to have tested positive for the virus.

-Again, because of limited testing early in the pandemic, it’s likely that at least two other senators, both Democratic, contracted the virus in March.
+It’s likely that at least two other senators, both Democrats, contracted the virus in March when testing was more limited.
 Sens.
 Robert P. Casey Jr. (Pa.) and Tim Kaine (Va.) both reported symptoms similar to those caused by covid-19, the disease caused by the virus, and later tested positive for antibodies, suggesting a previous infection.

 If they did contract the virus, the infection rate in the Senate rises to 10 percent overall.